AdobeDocs/campaign-standard.nl-NL/help/sending/using/receiving-alerts-when-failures-happen.md

 ![](assets/delivery-alerting_dashboard_criteria-parameters.png)

 * **[!UICONTROL Delivery target minimum size]**: Bijvoorbeeld, als u 100 op dit gebied ingaat, wordt een bericht verzonden slechts voor leveringen met een doel gelijk aan of groter dan 100 ontvangers.
-Deze parameter geldt voor alle criteria.
+This parameter applies to all criteria.
-* **[!UICONTROL Monitoring period before and after the contact date (in hours)]**: Aantal uren voor en na de huidige tijd.
+* **[!UICONTROL Monitoring period before and after the contact date (in hours)]**: Number of hours before and after the current time.
 Alleen de leveringen met een contactdatum in dit tijdsbereik worden in aanmerking genomen.
-Deze parameter geldt voor alle criteria.
-De standaardwaarde voor dit veld is 24 uur.
+This parameter applies to all criteria.
+By default, the value of this field is set to 24 hours.

-   Zie [Informatie over de planning](../../sending/using/about-scheduling-messages.md)voor meer informatie over de contactdatum.
+   For more information on the contact date, see [About the scheduling](../../sending/using/about-scheduling-messages.md).

 * **[!UICONTROL Maximum ratio of soft bounce errors]**: Er wordt een melding verzonden voor alle leveringen met een soft bounce error ratio die groter is dan de opgegeven waarde.
-De standaardwaarde voor dit veld is 0,05 (5%).
+By default, the value of this field is set to 0.05 (5%).

-   Voor meer op zachte stuitfouten, zie de kwalificatie [van de](../../sending/using/understanding-delivery-failures.md#bounce-mail-qualification) post van de Stuitage en [Lijst van de types](../../sending/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons)van leveringsmislukking.
+   For more on soft bounce errors, see [Bounce mail qualification](../../sending/using/understanding-delivery-failures.md#bounce-mail-qualification) and [List of delivery failure types](../../sending/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons).

 * **[!UICONTROL Maximum ratio of hard bounce errors]**: Er wordt een melding verzonden voor alle leveringen met een harde stuitfoutenverhouding die groter is dan de opgegeven waarde.
-De standaardwaarde voor dit veld is 0,05 (5%).
+By default, the value of this field is set to 0.05 (5%).

    Voor meer op harde stuitfouten, zie de kwalificatie [van de](../../sending/using/understanding-delivery-failures.md#bounce-mail-qualification) post van de Stuitage en [Lijst van de types](../../sending/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons)van leveringsmislukking.